Exonerated: September 30, 2008

 In February 2008, 16 years after his arrest, Mr. Johnson’s conviction was thrown out.
 He was released on bond and granted a new trial.

-The district attorney's office planned to re-try Mr. Johnson in spite of the DNA test excluding him, claiming that the eyewitness identification used at trial was accurate.
-IPNO insisted that before a re-trial, the unknown DNA profile generated from the underwear be run through the state and federal databases of convicted offender profiles.
+The DA’s office planned to re-try Mr. Johnson in spite of the DNA test excluding him, claiming that the eyewitness identification used at trial was accurate.
+IPNO insisted that before a re-trial, the unknown DNA profile generated be run through the state and federal databases of convicted offender profiles.

 In September 2008, the unknown profile was revealed to match a man who pled guilty in Sunflower County to two burglaries with felonious attempt to rape and ravage and an attempted rape, all of which occurred on less than two weeks after the attack for which Mr. Johnson was convicted.
 This man was sent to prison, released in 2002, and went on to commit another sexual assault, for which he was convicted.

-The district attorney's office subsequently dropped the charges against Mr. Johnson.
-He has not yet received an apology.
+The DA’s office subsequently dropped the charges against Mr. Johnson.